mike-north/ember-asset-size-report/README.md

 ## CSV Format

 The csv format is designed to be easy to parse with tools like Google Sheets.
+To allow for easy backwards compatibility in parsing logic, data output is _versioned_.
+Please consult the [#Schema]

+###### Example output

 ```csv
 "schema-version", 2